CyberSwell/Cyber-Cheat-Sheets/BlueTeam.md

 ```bash
 netstat -vatup
 ```
-> Was recommended for CCDC competition.
+> Was recommended for CCDC competition by Alec.
 Displays udp, tcp, ports awaiting connection, and process.
 ```
 ss -pants
 ```